 It is impossible to walk vigorously and dynamically in the Spirit without spending time, unhurried time, in fellowship with our Lord in His Word — in prayer and in personal study.
 You must listen attentively to Him for His directions for your daily activities and witness for Christ.

 After many years of working with thousands of Christians, I am convinced that one cannot enjoy the full and abundant life, which is your heritage in Christ, apart from the proper balance between Bible study, prayer and sharing Christ with others out of the overflow of an obedient, Spirit-filled life.
-God calls you not only to experience this great adventure with Christ for yourself, but also to share this good news with others.
+God calls you not only to experience this great adventure with Christ for yourself but also to share this good news with others.

 As a young man in college and later in business, I used to be very self-sufficient and proud of what I could accomplish on my own.
 I believed that a man could do just about anything he wanted to do on his own if he was willing to pay the price of hard work and sacrifice, and I experienced some degree of success.
 Then, when I became a Christian, I was introduced to a whole new philosophy of life that was diametrically opposed to my previous philosophy.
-A life of trusting in God’s power replaced by life of trying in my own power.
+A life of trusting in God’s power replaced my life of trying in my own power.

-In John 15:4,5, the Lord stresses the importance of drawing your strength from him:
+In John 15:4-5, the Lord stresses the importance of drawing your strength from Him:

-Take care to live in me, and let me live in you.
+Take care to live in Me, and let Me live in you.
 For a branch can’t produce fruit when severed from the vine.
-Nor can you be fruitful apart from me.
+Nor can you be fruitful apart from Me.